-This event is held over 4 days and is more of a challenge than a race, aimed at teaching people the course and how to prepare properly before they head out and take the challenge of the Senior doubles event.
+This event is held over 4 days and is a challenge not a race, providing the opportunity for people to learn the course and to learn how to prepare properly if they decide to take part in the Senior Doubles event.
 It has the spice and variety of the straight through event without the danger of exhaustion, the big weirs and swirly waters of the Thames by night or the need to prepare as intently.
 What a fantastic way to spend Easter.
 Real self-discovery!
+Ther